AnushaPB/wingen/README.md

 installed from the CRAN archive:
 `install.packages("https://cran.r-project.org/src/contrib/Archive/automap/automap_1.1-16.tar.gz", repos = NULL, type = "source")`*

+*Update 07/22/2025: automap is back on CRAN and wingen will be up shortly.
+We are taking this opportunity to introduce a new kriging approach.
+Stay tuned!*

 ------------------------------------------------------------------------

 Generate continuous maps of genetic diversity using moving windows with